 Apart from the compulsory qualifications mentioned above what is common among all crew is the desire to work outdoors in the sunshine.

-What all Superyachts look for is a good attitude, a desire to work hard and be part of a team.
-If you have a good, positive attitude then you will go far.
-Flying Fish can provide all the qualifications and skills you need to get going, we ask you to provide the work ethic and a positive attitude.
+What all Superyachts look for is a good attitude, a desire to work hard and to be part of a team.
+If you have a good, positive attitude then you can go far.
+Flying Fish can provide all the qualifications and skills you need to get going, all we ask, is for you to provide the work ethic and a positive attitude.

 The role of a Deckhand will vary from yacht to yacht, depending on the size, how many crew, whether it is private or charter, the owner, Captain, and many other factors.
 However, the deck team’s main role is the cleaning and maintenance of the exterior of the yacht and its toys.

 You will be tasked with washing the yacht, cleaning the windows, scrubbing the teak decks, polishing the stainless.
 When the guests are on you may drive the tenders, jet-skis, helping with water sport activities, and even time in the bridge on lookout duties.